ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 ### 3. Run SCT

-The Security Option SCT is a subset of the SCT focused on security interfaces-- authenticated variables, Secure Boot variables, Secure Boot image loading, secure firmware update using update capsules, and TCG2 protocol test for systems with TPMs.
+The Security Extension SCT is a subset of the SCT focused on security interfaces-- authenticated variables, Secure Boot variables, Secure Boot image loading, secure firmware update using update capsules, and TCG2 protocol test for systems with TPMs.

 After resetting the system with the ACS Secure Boot keys enrolled grub will automatically start the Security Option SCT